 Photographs or other images often suggest a narrative.
 Working alone, in pairs, or in groups, discover a story you wouldn't have thought of on your own.
 Check out the literary magazine and podcast People Holding, which assigns photos to authors to write about!

 Sometimes simply using new words can inspire your writing to take a new direction.
-In this exercise, a few words chosen at random will provide a new focus for today's writing.
+In this exercise, a few words chosen at random will provide a new focus for the day's writing.